FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 The column headers should now be clickable to sort the results.

-#### Add the creation form

-At this point, the list page is ready to display some content.
-Let's add the creation form to be able to create new reference data.
-You can find a working example here : https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/create.yml

-Once the configuration file is complete, try to create a new reference data.
-You should have an error, because once the creation is done, you are redirected to the edit form which do not exists yet.
-But if you go back to the list, your new reference data should be here.

 #### Add the edition form

-You can find a working example here : https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/edit.yml
+You can find a working example here: https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/edit.yml

 If you try to click on a reference data to edit it, you'll see it doesn't work.
 It's because the edit link is not configured for the datagrid.
-Add the following configuration to declare the route and the edit button :
+Add the following configuration to declare the route and the edit button:

 ```yaml
 #Acme/Bundle/SupplierBundle/Resources/config/datagrid/supplier.yml